 Comparing MCIM component indices with the S & P 500 confirms that quality based portfolios typically fall more slowly, bend less, and regain upward momentum more quickly than less refined indices.

-Because the MCIM operating system demands buying on weakness, positions are increased and new positions are added while markets weaken.
+Because the MCIM operating system demands buying on weakness, old positions are increased and new positions are added while markets weaken.
 A disciplined MCIM user takes profits during rallies, in preparation for the next inevitable downturn --- it's SOP.

 Using MCIM, one would expect new all time high market values well before the averages and indices revisit their previous highs, with portfolio income growing as the process plays out.

-Investment Grade Value Stocks and high quality income CEFs are the only securities included in Market Cycle Investment Management (MCIM) portfolios.
+Investment Grade Value Stocks and high quality income CEFs are the predominant securities included in Market Cycle Investment Management (MCIM) portfolios.
 Then, using disciplines that encourage profit-taking during rallies, and selective buying during corrections, it should be clear that market balance performance should do better than brainless (passive, if you will) averages and indices.

 Assuming that the average MCIM portfolio has an asset allocation of roughly 50% IGVSI equities and 50% MCMSI income closed end funds, it should be clear why these portfolios might just blow away all forms of passive investing --- especially in volatile markets.
-The figures speak for themselves: MCIMI represents the combined IGVSI and WCMSI Indices:

 Click for Details --> IGVS - Part 2